ANSSI-FR/rust-guide/src/06_ffi.md

 Rust provides no short or long term guarantees with respect to how the data is laid out in the memory.
-The only way to make data compatible with a foreign language is through explicit use of a C-compatible data layout with the `repr` attribute.
-For instance, the following Rust types:
+The only way to make data compatible with a foreign language is through explicit use of a C-compatible data layout with the `repr` attribute (see [Rust Reference: Type Layout]).
+For instance, the following Rust
+types:

 ```rust
 #[repr(C)]